hillar/CDMCS/bro/day_intro/BasicConf.md

 ```

 ## Tasks
+* Print and examine the current broctl configuration
 * Start a Bro instance and check if it is running.
-* Find out which nodes are running.
-Which interfaces are monitored?
-* What is the current packet count of the node?
-* Find all Bro processes running.
-* What type is your Bro instance?
-* Print and examine the current broctl configuration
-* Stop Bro and check if it has stopped.
+* See if there are any logs already being generated?